Current as of October 2024 | Download print version (in PDF)

 1. Constitutional Tax Exemption

 In Brazil, tax benefits depend on the nature of the not-for-profit organization's activities rather than the nature of the organization itself.
-This means that the legal form of a not-for-profit is irrelevant in determining its tax benefits.
+This means that the legal form of a not-for-profit does not determine whether it can obtain tax benefits.

-Article 150(VI)(c) of the Brazilian Constitution stipulates that the federal government, states, Federal District and cities are not allowed to tax not-for-profit private legal entities engaged in education and social assistance.
+Article 150(VI)(c) of the Brazilian Constitution stipulates that the federal government, states, Federal District and cities are not allowed to tax not-for-profit private legal entities engaged in education, social assistance, or health.
 This tax exemption applies only to those assets, income, and services related to the essential activities of the entity.
-In addition, the Article provides that statutes may specify criteria that educational and social assistance organizations must satisfy to obtain the tax benefit.
+In addition, the Article provides that statutes may specify criteria that educational, social assistance, or health organizations must satisfy to obtain the tax benefit.

-Article 14 of the National Tax Code stipulates that to obtain the tax exemption, an educational or social assistance entity must:
+Article 14 of the National Tax Code stipulates that to obtain the tax exemption, an educational, social assistance, or health entity must:

 Other laws impose additional conditions.
-To be eligible for a tax exemption, an educational or social assistance organization must also:
+To be eligible for a tax exemption, an organization must also:

-1. Not remunerate in any way its board members or governors (managers and staff can be remunerated) for the functions or activities assigned to them by its bylaws (See Section IV(A)for additional details);
+- Remunerate its board members or governors (managers and staff can be remunerated) for the functions or activities assigned to them by its bylaws (See Section IV(A)for additional details) in accordance with legislative limits;

-Provided that the foregoing requirements are met, the educational or social assistance entity needs merely to declare that it is eligible for the exemption before the Revenue Service Authorities (“Receita Federal”).
+If an educational, social assistance, or health entity meets these requirements, it must declare that it is eligible for the tax benefit before the Revenue Service Authorities (“Receita Federal”).

 2. Federal Tax Exemptions

-To be granted other tax benefits not stipulated in the Federal Constitution, a not-for-profit organization must fulfill several requirements.
+To be granted other federal tax benefits, a not-for-profit organization must fulfill several requirements.
 The following taxes and duties (“impostos”), governed by federal laws, are applicable to all forms of not-for-profit organizations, unless otherwise specified:

 2) Social Contribution on Profit (“Contribuição Social Sobre o Lucro”): Full exemption from payment of this contribution.
+All non-profit organizations may apply for this benefit.
 To qualify for this exemption, entities must complete the income tax form every year and comply with the requirements of Article 12, items (i) to (v), of Law 9.532/97 (Law 9.532/97 Article 15).

 3) Social Integration Program Contribution (“Programa de Integração Social” – PIS): Entities qualified with CEBAS are immune to collection.
 Other NPOs must pay PIS at the rate of 1% of all employees’ salaries.
 (Federal Constitution Article 195(I)(7); Law 10.637/02).